ADDITIONS AND CORRECTIONS

 Page 4 — his fellow Celts, The Beatles

 Celtic culture diversified into Gaels (Irish, Scottish and Manx) and the Brythonic Celts (Welsh, Cornish, and Bretons).
-The Beatles were from Liverpool in the north-west of England, and, despite the ancestry of two of them, they would not be regarded as Celts.
+The Beatles were from Liverpool in the north-west of England, and, despite the ancestry of two of them, they were never culturally regarded as Celts.

 Page 7 — [Sir William Wilde] In 1863 he was appointed Surgeon Occulist to the Queen in Ireland